First Nations Palliative Care

-The project will lead First Nations palliative care delivery by enhancing and developing culturally appropriate resources and tools with a focus on workforce, education, and systems development designed with and for First Nations Queenslanders.
+- leads First Nations palliative care delivery by enhancing and developing culturally appropriate resources and tools with a focus on workforce, education and systems development designed with and for First Nations Queenslanders

 Yarning about morphine

-The Yarning about morphine brochure, developed with and for First Nations Queenslanders, answers common questions about morphine.
+The Yarning about morphine brochure answers common questions about morphine.

 Advance care yarning

-Advance care yarning is the process of letting others know about what you want for your future and ongoing health care.
+Advance care yarning, also known as advance care planning, is the process of letting others know what you want for your future and ongoing health care.
 It can mean:

-- thinking, talking and deciding on what matters to you
+- thinking, talking and deciding about what matters to you

-- having a chance to let others know your wishes, values, beliefs, and choices
+- letting others know your wishes, values, beliefs and choices

 Brochure